Content Map Terms

 If you take a medicine that prevents blood clots, called a blood thinner, do not take fish oil without talking to your doctor first.
 Taking fish oil at the same time as blood thinners may cause problems with bleeding.

-Talk with your doctor first if you want to take more than 3 grams a day of a fish oil supplement.
-Doses this high can also increase the risk of bleeding.
+Talk with your doctor first if you want to take more than 2 grams a day of a fish oil supplement.

 Some people burp more often or have a fishy taste in their mouths when they take fish oil supplements.